percona/pmm/source/qan-filtering.rst

 .. rubric:: Selecting Time or Date Range

-The query metrics that appear in |qan| are computed based on a time period or a range of dates.
+The query metrics that appear in QAN are computed based on a time period or a range of dates.
 The default value is *the last hour*.
-To set another range use the *range selection tool* located at the top of the |qan| page.
+To set another range use the *range selection tool* located at the top of the QAN page.

 .. figure:: .res/graphics/png/qan.range-selection.1.png

-   |qan| displays query metrics for the time period or date range that you
+   QAN displays query metrics for the time period or date range that you specify.
-   specify.

 The tool consists of two parts.
 The *Quick ranges* offers frequently used time